maxcurzi/tplay/README.md

 ### Other Distros

-The package is not currently available on other Linux distros.
-With contribution and support it can be made available on other distros as well :).
+With your contribution and support it can be made available on other distros as well :).

 ### Install Using Cargo